-WRDS, as part of the School of Journalism, Writing, and Media, teaches over 2,000 students every year in 400 sections of the flagship course: WRDS 150.
+WRDS, as part of the School of Journalism, Writing, and Media, teaches over 5,000 students every year in up to 200 sections of the flagship course: WRDS 150.
 Instructors also teach WRDS 350, a course devoted to more advanced scholarly research and cultivating students’ discipline specific academic writing.

 WRDS 150 is aimed at introducing students to the culture of academic research and writing, while WRDS 350 builds on their base understanding of scholarly research and discourse.
-Each student produces an original research project, usually in the form of a scholarly paper, submitted at the end of the term.
+Each student produces a project, usually in the form of a research paper or a literature review, submitted at the end of the term.

-The WRDS Conference is an annual undergraduate research conference that showcases the very best student research projects either in the form of conference presentations or as posters.
+The WRDS Conference is an annual undergraduate conference that showcases the very best student projects, usually in the form of conference presentations or as posters.

 In light of the ongoing COVID-19 situation, outstanding students were offered the opportunity to present their work in the form of profiles on a conference blog.
 The profiles contain information on students and their projects and continues the tradition of celebrating the best of student work in the course.

-Students from various departments and Faculties came together in this course to publish research projects on a wide range of topics, from social media and visual arts to psychology and sociology.
+Students from various departments and Faculties came together to publish projects on a wide range of topics, from social media and visual arts to psychology and sociology.